European shares flat as Brexit impasse sinks in

 London’s FTSE was also little changed, down 0.1 percent as the pound recouped some of its losses from the previous session.

-Wirecard (WDIG.DE) was the third-biggest faller, with a 4.3 percent hit after it suspended an accounting employee in Singapore amid allegations of fraud and creative accounting.
+Wirecard was the third-biggest faller, with a 4.3 percent hit after it suspended an accounting employee in Singapore amid allegations of fraud and creative accounting.
+(Reporting by Julien Ponthus; Editing by Catherine Evans)